uwsampa/grappa/README.md

 # Grappa
 Enabling high-throughput graph processing on commodity clusters.

+**Don't read me, even though it says to in the name.**
+TODO: update me.
+For now, look in:
+- New_loop_tests.cpp
+- New_delegate_tests.cpp
+- CompletionEvent_tests.cpp
+- Collective_tests.cpp
+- Cache_tests.cpp

 # Building
 We currently use Make to build the components of Grappa into a static (or dynamic) library.